Instead of the traditional feta cheese, this vegan spanakopita recipe uses tofu (marinated with lemon juice, miso, and mustard).

 Instructions

-- Press the tofu: Drain tofu and place it on a plate, then top with another plate or cutting board, and weigh it down with something heavy (like a couple of cans), to squeeze out as much water as possible.
-Let stand for 10 minutes, periodically draining off the excess water.
-(Or use a tofu press.)
+- Press the tofu: Drain tofu and press it in a tofu press, or: place it on a plate, then top with another plate or cutting board, and weigh it down with something heavy (like a couple of cans), to squeeze out as much water as possible.
+Let stand for 15 minutes, periodically draining off the excess water.

 - Preheat the oven to 350ºF.

-- Marinate the tofu: In a large bowl, whisk together 4 tablespoons lemon juice, 2 tablespoons miso, 1 tablespoon mustard, a pinch of salt, and lots of pepper.
+- Marinate the tofu: In a large bowl, whisk together the lemon juice, miso, mustard, a pinch of salt, and lots of pepper.
 Using your fingers, crumble the tofu into small bits.
 Add to the marinade and toss to coat.
 Set aside while you prep the other ingredients.

 - Cook the onion: Heat a tablespoon of oil in a medium pan over medium heat.
 Add the onion with a pinch of salt, and cook until translucent and lightly golden, 5 to 7 minutes.
-Add 3 minced garlic cloves and cook for 30 seconds longer.
+Add the garlic and cook for 30 seconds longer.

 - Thaw the spinach: Meanwhile, place the frozen spinach in a high-sided saucepan with a cup of water.
 Cover, bring to a boil, then simmer until completely defrosted, 5 to 10 minutes.